Neetk962/employee-tracker/README.md

 # employee-tracker
-Is an application that takes in user input to generate a logo and save it as an SVG fileLinks to an external site.The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a SVG file.
+Is an application that takes in user input to generate and manage a company's employee database, using Node.js, Inquirer, and MySQL.

 ## Usage:

+open in terminal, enter node server.js, follow the prompted questions.

 Screencastify Link:
 https://drive.google.com/file/d/1Pims6bJksUp-rF7YP9t3YlyhbSLtYx1J/view

 ## Credits:
-used: index.js, package.json,SVG,JS, ran npm install.
-TA Charlie Puente
+used:  Inquirer package, MySQL2 package, Node.js

 ## License